fastlane-queue/fastlane/README.md

 - [ ] Admin to inspect tasks and jobs;
 - [x] Admin to inspect health of queueing system (error queue, size of queues, etc).

-EasyQ is by design a system with no authentication and authorization.
+fastlane is by design a system with no authentication and authorization.

 Users are responsible for specifying a task id that's globally unique.
-If two users specify a task with id 'run', their jobs will be grouped together (not an issue for EasyQ, since every job has a globally unique id anyways).
+If two users specify a task with id 'run', their jobs will be grouped together (not an issue for fastlane, since every job has a globally unique id anyways).
 This might be confusing, though.

 The decision here is to sacrifice isolation for simplicity.
-Usually a queueing system is a backend application, meaning that it's easy enough to construct a front-end for EasyQ that provides authentication and authorization to post jobs in tasks.
+Usually a queueing system is a backend application, meaning that it's easy enough to construct a front-end for fastlane that provides authentication and authorization to post jobs in tasks.

 ## Let's create a new job and fire it!

 Let's say I want to run a job that sends an e-mail when something happens and I have a container already configured with templates and all I need to pass is the SMTP as an env variable and a command to execute a python script:

 ```
-$ curl -XPOST --header "Content-Type: application/json" -d'{"image": "my.docker.repo.com/my-send-email-image:latest", "command": "python /app/sendmail.py", "envs": {"SMTP_SERVER":"my-smtp-server"}}' http://easyq.local:10000/tasks/send-very-specific-email
+$ curl -XPOST --header "Content-Type: application/json" -d'{"image": "my.docker.repo.com/my-send-email-image:latest", "command": "python /app/sendmail.py", "envs": {"SMTP_SERVER":"my-smtp-server"}}' http://fastlane.local:10000/tasks/send-very-specific-email
 {
     "taskId": "send-very-specific-email",
     "jobId": "5b8db248edc7d584132a6d4d",